-What is the recommended tire pressure for Tesla Model 3?
+Where to find recommended tire pressure for Tesla Model 3?

-You can find your Tesla Model 3 recommended tire pressure in Tesla Model 3 owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Tesla Model 3 will be listed in psi, bar or kPa.
+Tesla Model 3 recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Tesla Model 3?

-Recommended tire pressure for Tesla Model 3 is the same for any season, but you may inflate your Tesla Model 3 tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Tesla Model 3 tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Tesla Model 3 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Tesla Model 3 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.